KendallButler98/Ecommerce_Analysis/README.md

 # E-commerce Customer Analysis: Understanding Behavior and Identifying High-Value Segments

 This project analyzes customer purchasing behavior in the [Online Retail II Dataset](https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci).

-In order to run the code in the included jupyter notebook, you will have to download the data and include it in the same folder.
+(Note: to run the code in the included jupyter notebook, you will have to download the data and include it in the same folder)

 ## Objectives